Los Angeles Chargers

 |Points Scored (Kicker)||John Carney||1,076|

-Tips for Betting on Los Angeles Chargers in 2019
+Tips for Betting on Los Angeles Chargers

 With one of the most talented rosters in the entire NFL, the Chargers are among a handful of legitimate threats to win the Super Bowl.
 This makes the Chargers a great choice if you’re thinking of making a futures bet on the NFL this season.